Types of payments accepted at UW-Madison.

 BadgerPay Payment Plan

-BadgerPay is a convenient method for paying tuition and fees through regularly scheduled installments.
+BadgerPay is a convenient method for paying the student account balance through regularly scheduled installments.

 Pay in Person